Tame Complexity of Effective Field Theories in the Quantum Gravity Landscape: Conclusion and outlook

 Beyond providing a rigorous mathematical foundation, the Finite Complexity Conjecture has concrete consequences for how finiteness manifests in low-energy physics.
 For individual EFTs, finite tame complexity constrains not only the light spectrum but also the complexity of allowed interactions and scalar potentials.
 For families of theories, tameness enforces finiteness of EFT domains and allows for defining sharpened notions of counting: algebraic or differential constraints on EFT data, in particular on the scalar potential, can be used to define restrictions of the EFT domains, and the resulting smaller sets will inherit finite tame complexity.
 This places volume-weighted counting prescriptions, such as those proposed in \cite{Baykara:2025nnc}, on a solid footing.
 Moreover, as discussed in section~\ref{sec:complexity_volume_counting}, tame complexity bounds the volume of an embedded space, providing a measure that is neither purely topological nor sensitive to detailed numerical data.
 Even in simple cases, such as the moduli space of ten-dimensional Type IIB string theory, tameness relies crucially on duality identifications: without them no tame embedding exists \cite{Grimm:2025lip}, and the compactifiability criterion of \cite{Delgado:2024skw} is violated.
 The same structural role of dualities appears on the EFT side, where they are needed to maintain a finite tame complexity of the Lagrangian descriptions, as discussed for $\cN=2$ super-Yang-Mills theory in \cite{Carrascal:2025vsc}.
+The example of type IIB in 10 dimensions, as well as the other cases discussed in section \ref{complexity_comp}, provide evidence that quotienting by the duality action is required to achieve descriptions of finite complexity.
+In light of the finite complexity conjecture, a divergence in the evaluation of the complexity of an effective theory expected to be compatible with quantum gravity suggests the existence of additional duality relations which have not been properly considered.

 An important challenge for the future is to make the bounds in the Finite Complexity Conjecture explicit, i.e.~to determine the $\Lambda$-dependence of $(\cF_\Lambda,\cD_\Lambda)$ and $(\mathfrak{F}_{\Lambda},\mathfrak{D}_{\Lambda})$.
 It is tempting to expect at most polynomial and/or logarithmic growth as $\Lambda\rightarrow 0$ (in Planck units), but deriving such quantitative scalings appears difficult at present.
 Progress may nevertheless be possible in restricted sectors of the landscape, for instance within specific classes of string compactifications or in settings with high amounts of supersymmetry, where additional structure yields much sharper finiteness statements.
 As one illustration, remarkably strong and explicit bounds on the massless matter spectrum of six-dimensional $\cN=(1,0)$ supergravity theories have recently been obtained in \cite{Kim:2024eoa,Birkar:2025gvs,Birkar:2025rcg}.